EMERGING SCHOLAR AWARD

 During the European Urban Research Association annual conference, an award is given to an emerging scholar whose work exemplifies outstanding scholarship in urban affairs.
 The recipient receives a 1.000€ honorarium.
 The honorarium is a travel grant that will allow the winner to participate at the next EURA or Urban Affairs Association conference.
 The award winner is usually announced at the conference.

-Participants of the conference pursuing doctoral research, regardless of academic discipline, are eligible to apply.
+Participants of the conference pursuing a doctoral or post-doctoral research projects, regardless of academic discipline, are eligible to apply.
 Applicants must have an approved dissertation proposal.
 The candidate is not required to be an EURA member.
-Candidates must have an accepted proposal in one of the conference tracks and have to submit a full paper at least 6 weeks befor the conference.
-The paper must show that it is part of a PhD work.
+Candidates must have an accepted proposal in one of the conference tracks and have to submit a full paper before the conference.
+Specific details may applied according to the conference organisers.

 Track chairs of the conference will nominate a limited number of excellent papers.
 The final decision will be made by a scientific committee/jury composed of members of the EURA Governing Board and based on the conference chairs’ recommendation.